What is spirulina?

 Benefits of spirulina – main advantages

-- Spirulina has a meagre caloric value – about four calories per gr.
+• Spirulina has a meagre caloric value – about four calories per gram.

-- Fresh spirulina or freshly frozen spirulina are odourless and have no aftertaste.
+• Fresh spirulina or freshly frozen spirulina is odourless and has no aftertaste.

 Spirulina contains the eight essential amino acids needed for the human body.

-- Spirulina is rich in chlorophyll which contains great amounts of magnesium.
+• Spirulina is rich in chlorophyll, which contains great amounts of magnesium.
 “On a molecular level, the structure of chlorophyll is very similar to heme, which is a part of haemoglobin present in human blood.
 Heme, which makes blood appear bright red once exposed to oxygen, is bound to proteins forming haemoglobin.
-Haemoglobin carries oxygen to the lungs and other respiratory surfaces to be released into tissues throughout the body.
+Haemoglobin carries oxygen to the lungs and other respiratory surfaces, where it is released into the tissues throughout the body.

-- Chlorophyll is considered a superfood because of its strong antioxidant and anticancer effects.
+• Chlorophyll is considered a superfood due to its potent antioxidant and anticancer properties.
 Chlorophyll benefits the immune system by forming tight molecular bonds with certain chemicals that contribute to oxidative damage and diseases like cancer or liver disease.”
 (Dr Axe Food is Medicine, Chlorophyll Benefits: The Plant Pigment that Heals + Detoxes Better than All Others., https://draxe.com/chlorophyll-benefits/)

-- Spirulina contains many important minerals, including iron, magnesium, potassium, calcium and more.
+• Spirulina contains many vital minerals, including iron, magnesium, potassium, calcium and more.

 Daily Spirulina intake helps prevent disease and maintain health